1.1. API’s of imbalanced-learn samplers#

 Unlike scikit-learn, imbalanced-learn provides support for pandas in/out.
 Therefore providing a dataframe, will output as well a dataframe.

 For sparse input the data is converted to the Compressed Sparse Rows

 sampler.
 To avoid unnecessary memory copies, it is recommended to choose the

 The learning phase and the subsequent prediction of machine learning algorithms can be affected by the problem of imbalanced data set.
 The balancing issue corresponds to the difference of the number of samples in the different classes.
 We illustrate the effect of training a linear SVM classifier with different level of class balancing.

-As expected, the decision function of the linear SVM is highly impacted.
-With a greater imbalanced ratio, the decision function favor the class with the larger number of samples, usually referred as the majority class.
+As expected, the decision function of the linear SVM varies greatly depending upon how imbalanced the data is.
+With a greater imbalanced ratio, the decision function favors the class with the larger number of samples, usually referred as the majority class.